-Pawns may promote only to a standard queen, rook, knight, or bishop.
-They may not promote to any other piece.
+Pawns may promote only to Queen, Rook, Knight or Bishop.
+They may not promote to new types of piece.

-Pawns which reach the last rank by any means except a normal pawn move do not promote unless the card which moved them specifically says they do promote, and may not promote to a piece which creates an immediate checkmate.
-If your pawn reaches the last rank on your opponent's move, by using a card which allows promotion, it promotes immediately.
+Pawns which reach the last rank by any means except a normal Pawn move do not promote unless the card specifically says they do promote, and may not promote to a piece which creates an immediate checkmate.
+If your Pawn reaches the last rank on your opponent's move, via a card which allows promotion, it promotes immediately.
 In case of simultaneous promotions by both players, the moving player must declare first.